escanillans/recursive_elimination_by_sensitivity_testing/README.md

 3. Remove a percent of those feature(s) based on the computed importance.
 4. Repeat until the stopping criterion is met.

+To begin, you have the option to run a Jupyter notebook that contains a standard set of machine learning algorithms.
+This performs cross validation on your entire dataset using the following ML methods: decision tree, random forest, support vector machine (rbf, polynomial, and linear), linear regression, and logistic regression.
+The notebook is called *baseline_runs*.

-To begin, run *MainProgram.R* [source("MainProgram.R")].
+Then run *MainProgram.R* [source("MainProgram.R")].
 This R program will output a subset of features it deems relevant.
 To test how well the algorithm performed, we will compute a 10-fold cross validation (CV) using only the features returned by RFEST.
 Open python notebook *roc_curves.ipynb*.
 This notebook will perform 10-fold CV on three different algorithms:
 1. Linear SVM built using your whole dataset.
 2. RBF SVM built using your whole dataset.
 2. Non-linear SVM (default is an RBF kernel) built using the subset of features returned by RFEST.